Indochina Link Vietnam

 Logistics49–100% (varies by sub-sector)WTO commitments

 Before initiating an M&A transaction, verify the applicable foreign ownership limit for the target’s specific VSIC codes.
-Some limits are being progressively relaxed under FTA commitments (EVFTA, CPTPP, RCEP).
+Some limits are currently being progressively relaxed under FTA commitments (EVFTA, CPTPP, RCEP).

 Tax Implications